Ferrari 125 S

-The Ferrari 125 S (commonly 125 or 125 Sport) was a 1.5 litre race car built in 1947 by automaker Ferrari of Modena, Italy, its first vehicle.
-Only two were made.
+The Ferrari 125 S (commonly 125 or 125 Sport) is a 1.5 litre sport car built in 1947 by automaker Ferrari in Modena, Italy.
+It was the company's first vehicle, of which only two were made.

 Although preceded by Enzo Ferrari's Auto Avio Costruzioni 815 of 1940, the 125 S was the first vehicle to bear the Ferrari name when it debuted on May 11, 1947 at the Piacenza racing circuit.
 Like the 815, but unlike its inline-8 predecessor, partly developed from Fiat engine components, the 125 S featured a Ferrari designed and built engine; the Colombo V12 (the "125"), a trait it shared with most Ferrari cars of the following decades.
 The 125 S was replaced by the 159 S later in 1947.

 Overview

 Chassis

 The 125 S used a steel tube-frame chassis and had a double wishbone suspension with transverse leaf springs in front with a live axle in the rear.
 Hydraulic power drum brakes were specified front and rear.